Red Deer Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (-0.16) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.59) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Loading...

-Data source: Statistics Canada - Labour Force Survey March, 2025
+Data source: Statistics Canada - Labour Force Survey August, 2025

 Local area